sandra-calvo/watson-conversation-lab/README.md

 9. Write an username and a password of your choice and click 'Next'.
-Remember that it does not have to be related to your Bluemix access.
+Remember that it does not have to be related to your IBM Cloud ID.

 Node-RED is an open source project so you can add new nodes to the palette by modifying the package.json file.
 We will do this later on in the lab.